Mar-Los/Better_Notes-backend/README.md

 # Better Notes - backend
 This is a backend to a mobile app which you can find in this [repository](https://github.com/Mar-Los/Better_Notes-frontend).
-The goal of this app is to store notes in interesting formats in a database.
+The goal of this app is to store interestingly formated notes in a folder system in a database.

 ### Currently supported formats
 - Text - plain text notes